1. Answers

 2. Azure DevOps Continuous Integration Best Practices

-In this document, we will cover best practices for setting up continuous integration (CI) with Azure DevOps for infrastructure as code deployments.
-These practices ensure that changes to your infrastructure code are validated, tested, and deployed consistently and reliably.
+This document serves as a guide to implementing continuous integration (CI) best practices using Azure DevOps for infrastructure as code (IaC) deployments.
+The aim is to ensure that all changes to your infrastructure code are systematically validated, tested, and deployed, enhancing consistency and reliability across your environments.

 Best Practices for Azure DevOps CI with Infrastructure as Code